chin-gyou/chatbot_tf/README.md

 ### Creating Datasets
 1. Download the original Ubuntu Dialogue Corpus as released by Lowe et al. (2015) which can be found : http://cs.mcgill.ca/~jpineau/datasets/ubuntu-corpus-1.0/
-2. Create the dictionary from the corpus and Serialize the dicitonary and corpus.
+2. Create the dictionary from the corpus and Serialize the dicitonary and corpus.(we give a demo for creating pkl file)
 3. Download Word2Vec trained by GoogleNes: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM.
 4. Changing dataproducer.py to generate tfrecord from the serialized corpus text(We use TFRecord for fast and stable training process)

-###
+### Model Training
+We use Tensorflow1.0 and Python2.7 for convenient.
+1. Create a new "Checkpoints"  directories inside it.
+2. Change the parameters in main.py according to your GPU memeory size.
+3. Run main.py
 ### References

     A Conditional Variational Framework for Dialog Generation.
 Xiaoyu Shen, Hui Su, Yanran Li, Wenjie Li, Shuzi Niu, Yang Zhao, Akiko Aizawa, Guoping Long.
 2017. https://arxiv.org/abs/1705.00316